 Since a further subsequent round is not confirmed, the first round period should be at least 9-12 months, not 3 months; normally the ratio of the technology awareness penetration is very slow in the developing economies.
 Given the slow learning curve, more time and education is needed for prospective entrants in the developing economies.
 It is also observed that the awareness campaign is supposed to be launched primarily in the key market area/cities.
 UISOC (29 July 2011).
 UISOC (4 Aug.
 2011).

 JAS WG response: The JAS WG has briefly discussed timing and, in general, agreed this could be an issue, however this is outside the WG’s scope.
-The timing consideration for implementation is mainly left to ICANN staff at this point.
+The timing consideration for implementation, as well as dealing with the complexities any extension would cause, is mainly left to ICANN staff at this point.

 Overall process (Part 5).